 CANNOT.
 RECOMMEND.
 THIS.
 ITINERARY.
 ENOUGH.
 I actually plan on doing a long post about this trip one of these days… because this was arguably my favorite trip ever.
 It was Dan’s and my first big trip as a couple.
 His first big international trip in life.
 And it was perfect.
 We both got to see and experience places of the world neither of us had been.

 We paraglided off a mountain in Switzerland.
 Swam in the Mediterranean.
 We hiked, we walked, we explored, we sailed.
 We drove.
 A lot.
 Got lost just a little bit.
 We road tripped through Provence and took the train up to Paris and nestled in a studio apartment in the center of St. Germain.
 We even ran into friends from home in Paris.
 Dan fell in love with Paris.
 And we both fell in love with Switzerland.
 I would do this trip over and over again if I could since there was so much to see in both Switzerland and the South of France that we didn’t get to.

 2. Vietnam with my best friend

 This might be the place I most want to go back to!
 My friend Lauren and I booked a super budget-friendly tour with a group via Travelzoo… and spent nine days traveling from Ho Chi Minh City in the South of Vietnam to the capital of Hanoi in the north, seeing Halong Bay and Hoi An and China Beach in the middle.

 A super long post on this is also long overdo!
-Cannot recommend Vietnam enough but recommend going with a tour where your transportation is all sorted because that can get very… what is the word… complicated?
-Dodgy?
-Unreliable? around those parts!
+Cannot recommend Vietnam enough but recommend going with a tour where your transportation is all sorted because that can get complicated quickly.

 3. Quebec City twice – the first time when we got engaged and the second time a year later